Part Time Faculty Excellence in Teaching Award

-- The deadline to submit 2019 applications to the Faculty Senate email is March 15, 2019.
-The Faculty Senate’s administrative assistant will upload supporting documentation to the TRACS Part-time Teaching Award project site by March 19 for review by the applicant’s college selection committee.
+- The deadline to submit applications for the 2021 calendar year to the Faculty Senate email is March 25, 2021.
+The Faculty Senate’s administrative assistant will upload supporting documentation to the Canvas Part-time Teaching Award project site by March 28 for review by the applicant’s college selection committee.

 - Applicants are instructed to follow the guidelines listed below, and to address the Excellence in Part-time Teaching Award rubric in the application form and documentation.
 The college selection committee will use this rubric to review submissions.

 - Upon receiving applications, the Faculty Senate will notify respective department chairs, school directors, and college deans.

 - Each applicant must submit supporting documents as a single pdf to the Faculty Senate email account and by doing so, will grant approval to the NLFC to review his or her application materials.
 The Faculty Senate will notify chairs and deans of the faculty in their units who have applied for the award.

 - The application materials to be submitted are:

 - Completed Application Form